sassoftware/restaf-server/README.md

 APPNAME=A name for your app.
 The app will start at APPHOST:APPPORT/APPNAME APPENTRY=index.html
 APPPORT=port of your choice
-KEEPALIVE=Used to keep the session alive(see noes below)
+KEEPALIVE=Used to keep the session alive(see notes below) TIMERS=delay-in-seconds,timeout-in-seconds(see notes below)
 ```

 ---